2i2c-org/infrastructure/README.md

-# Pilot Hubs deployment infrastructure
+# Infrastructure for deployments

 This repository contains deployment infrastucture and documentation for a federation of JupyterHubs that 2i2c manages for various communities.

-See [the Pilot Hubs documentation](https://pilot-hubs.2i2c.org) for more information.
+See [the infrastructure documentation](https://infrastructure.2i2c.org) for more information.

 ## Building the documentation